mayaeyd/Petale/readme.md

 >
 > Pétale aims to empower farmers with advanced tools for managing their crops while offering users a convenient way to explore, identify, and purchase flowers.
 By combining IoT technology, machine learning, and e-commerce, we strive to bridge the gap between technology and nature.

-### User Stories
+## User Stories

+### Gardener
-- As a farmer, I want to monitor real-time sensor data (e.g., soil moisture, humidity, temperature), so I can manage my greenhouse remotely and efficiently.
+- As a gardener, I want to monitor real-time sensor data (e.g., soil moisture, humidity, temperature), so I can manage my greenhouse remotely and efficiently.

-- As a farmer, I want to post my harvested flowers on the marketplace, so I can sell them to users conveniently.
+- As a gardener, I want to post my harvested plants on the marketplace, so I can sell them to users conveniently.

-- As a farmer, I want to be able to water my crops with a click of a button, so I can be away with a clear mind.
+- As a gardener, I want to be able to water my crops with a click of a button or through a schedule, so I can be away with a clear mind.

+### User
-- As a user, I want to upload a picture of a flower, so I can identify it using the app’s machine-learning feature.
+- As a user, I want to upload a picture of a flower, so I can identify its name using the app’s machine-learning feature.

 - As a user, I want to browse the flower marketplace, so I can explore and purchase flowers from farmers directly.

+- As a user,

+### Admin Stories
 - As an admin, I want to manage users and oversee marketplace activity, so I can ensure smooth operations and compliance.

+- As an admin, I want to ban users and gardeners

+- As an admin,

 <br><br>
 <img src="./readme/Titles/title3.svg"/>
 <br><br>